 Helping young people enter the advertising, marketing, graphic design, and public relations professions is part of the missions of the Fresno Advertising Foundation and the Fresno Advertising Federation.
 This scholarship is named in memory of John Reed King, a dear friend and contributor to the local Fresno advertising industry.

-Born in 1914 in Wilmington, Delaware, John Reed King was a well-known radio and television host who moderates numerous game shows in the period 1930 – 1960.
+Born in 1914 in Wilmington, Delaware, John Reed King was a well-known radio and television host who moderated numerous game shows in the period 1930 – 1960.
 In the 30s, John had one of the best-rated radio shows (Missus Goes A-Shopping) and in 1944, he hosted the first-ever television game show and in 1946 he was the host of the television game show It’s a Gift.

 Additionally, John King was notable as the unique voice of quite a few Paramount newsreels, a show he later was co-producing.
 John’s voice can also be heard on Ted Turner’s Classic Movies Network which replays the movie newsreels every now and again.
-For Fresno City College information, click here.

 In the 1950s, Mr. King was a vice president at the McCann Erickson advertising agency, where he was the star of radio’s “Sky King” and producer of a very popular television series in the 1950s called Death Valley Days, featuring among many others, Ronald Reagan.

 Fresno advertising executives Cliff Davis and Vern Crow hired Mr. King to perform in local television and radio commercials for a financial institution in 1970.

 Mr. King so enjoyed his brief visit to central California that he decided to make Fresno his home in 1972 where he also was active for the Big Fresno Fair Education Program.
 He worked a brief period for Cliff Davis Advertising and held a position as a news anchor at Channel 47.